Rank4Gen: RAG-Preference-Aligned Document Set Selection and Ranking: Experiment Analysis

 We evaluate the generalization ability of Rank4Gen on unseen generators that are not included during PRISM construction.
-Specifically, we consider an additional open-source LLM and a large-scale proprietary LLM, with details provided in Table~\ref{tab:generators}.
+Specifically, we consider an additional open-source LLM and a large-scale proprietary LLM, with details provided in Table~\ref{tab:generators}; despite the name overlap, the unseen DeepSeek-V3.2 is from a different family than the seen DeepSeek-R1-Distill-Qwen-7B, which is distilled from Qwen.

-As shown in Table~\ref{tab:generalization}, Rank4Gen maintains strong RAG performance on unseen generators under the default mode, where no generator information is specified.
-This demonstrates that Rank4Gen can generalize beyond the generators observed during training.
-When generator identifiers and descriptions are provided, performance further improves, indicating that Rank4Gen can effectively leverage generator information to adapt document selection better and ranking to new generators.
+As shown in Table~\ref{tab:generalization}, Rank4Gen lifts these unseen generators from near-zero accuracy without RAG (e.g., Ministral $2.26$ F1 on BrowseComp+) to competitive performance under the default mode, where no generator information is specified, indicating that gains stem from the learned evidence-selection prior rather than intrinsic generator ability.
+When generator identifiers and descriptions are provided, performance further improves, indicating that Rank4Gen can effectively leverage generator information to better adapt document selection and ranking to new generators.